 What weight capacity should I look for in an evac chair?

-Are all evac chairs suitable for all staircases?
+Are evac chairs only for emergency situations?